Ankitgif/Excel-Advance-Sales-Analytics/README.md

 Key learnings:

-ETL Processes: Proficient in Extracting, Transforming, and Loading data in Excel Data Modelling: Expertise in creating connections among tables and building robust data models Sales Knowledge: Functional understanding of sales processes and data Power Query: Skilled in adding and managing date tables using Power Query Conditional Formatting: Advanced capabilities in applying conditional formatting in Excel Power Pivot: Experienced in using Power Pivot for data analysis and modeling Measure Creation: Proficient in creating measures for data analysis Fiscal Analysis: Ability to derive fiscal months and quarters Data Integration: Proficiency in incorporating supplementary data into an existing data model DAX (Data Analysis Expressions): Utilizing DAX to create calculated columns
+- ETL Processes: Proficient in Extracting, Transforming, and Loading data in Excel.

+- Data Modelling: Expertise in creating connections among tables and building robust data models.

+- Sales Knowledge: Functional understanding of sales processes and data.

+- Power Query: Skilled in adding and managing date tables using Power Query.

+- Conditional Formatting: Advanced capabilities in applying conditional formatting in Excel.

+- Power Pivot: Experienced in using Power Pivot for data analysis and modeling.

+- Measure Creation: Proficient in creating measures for data analysis.

+- Fiscal Analysis: Ability to derive fiscal months and quarters.

+- Data Integration: Proficiency in incorporating supplementary data into an existing data model.

+- DAX (Data Analysis Expressions): Utilizing DAX to create calculated columns.